Terms & Conditions of Sales

 The booking site allows you to book a stay online.

-After choosing the dates of his stay, the customer selects the accommodation that meets his needs and the corresponding rate.
-He can opt for the proposed cancellation insurance.
+After choosing the dates of their stay, the customer selects the accommodation that meets their needs and the corresponding rate.
+They can opt for the cancellation insurance offered.

-It provides information on the number of occupants expected while respecting the maximum authorized capacity, as well as the desired services.
+It provides the number of occupants expected while respecting the maximum authorized capacity, as well as the desired services.

-He completes his contact details, the accuracy of which he alone is responsible for, then he validates the general rental conditions.
+He completes his contact details, the accuracy of which he is solely responsible for, then validates the general rental conditions.

 He can then proceed to payment, which confirms the reservation, according to the defined schedule.